ortus-docs/quick-docs/guide/getting-started/retrieving-entities.md

 | :--- | :--- | :--- | :--- | :--- |
 | No arguments |  | \`\` |  |  |

-Executes the configured query, and returns the entities in a new collection.
+Executes the configured query, eager loads any specified relations, and returns the entities in a new collection.

 ```javascript
 var posts = getInstance( "Post" )